-- 1X-Ray — Provides a two-dimensional image of your abdomen and chest.
+- 1X-Ray — Provides a two-dimensional image of the abdomen and chest.

-- 2CT scan — Shows a three-dimensional image of your abdomen and chest.
+- 2CT scan — Shows a three-dimensional image of the abdomen and chest.

-- 3PET scan — Involves radioactive sugar inserted into your blood.
+- 3PET scan — Involves radioactive sugar inserted into the blood.
 Cancerous cells will absorb the sugar, indicating their presence.

-- 4MRI scan — Inspects your tissue to check for any damage or cellular mutation.
+- 4MRI scan — Inspects tissue to check for any damage or cellular mutation.

 Tissue biopsies are the most conclusive type and they require a minor surgery to perform.
 Fluid samples are less invasive than a tissue biopsy but not as surefire of a diagnostic option since the tissue is where the tumors form and grow.

 In addition to learning if mesothelioma is present, biopsies also help the treatment team discover the histological makeup of the disease and the patient’s prognosis.
 Mesothelioma cells can be epithelioid, sarcomatoid or a combination of the two (called “biphasic”).

 A biopsy is the extraction and examination of tissue or fluid from the patient.